christianityorigins/website/books/_posts/2024-07-13-dragon-kings-of-crimea.md

 **c.
 323–281 BCE: The Diadochi**

-Alexander's main successors were four branches of a single Scythian-Sarmatian dynasty—a "Tetrarchy" administering different sectors of the empire from the Bosphoran center: Seleucus I Nicator (east), Diodotus I Soter (Bactria/India), Philetaerus (Pergamon), and Ptolemy I Soter (Egypt).
+Alexander's main successors were four branches of a single Scythian-Sarmatian dynasty—a "Tetrarchy" administering different sectors of the empire from the Bosphoran center: Seleucus I Nicator (east), Diodotus I Soter (Bactria/India under the alias Ashoka the Great), Philetaerus (Pergamon), and Ptolemy I Soter (Egypt).

 **c.
 247 BCE – 224 CE: The Parthian Arsacid Dynasty**